AlexLietard/otpsy/README.md

 ### 4. Simple Implementation

 To get started, create a `sample` object by specifying the DataFrame, the columns to test, and the participant reference column.
-After the visualisation of the distribution, you can apply the desired outlier detection method using a method call, such as `sample.methodIQR()`.
+After the visualisation of the distribution (if wanted), you can apply the desired outlier detection method using a method call, such as `sample.methodIQR()`.
+You apply to you "sample" the method IQR.
 This will generate an outliers object containing the identified outliers.

 ### 5. Inspection and Management